 Great Moments in History: The Movie

 Sarah Ebel of New Jersey recommends dividing students into small groups and assigning each group a particular moment in history, such as the delivery of the Gettysburg Address or Washington crossing the Delaware River, to research and then script into a movie.
 Be sure to encourage young people to find books at the library about their assigned historical moment.
 Students should read all they can and take lots of notes.
 Using their notes, the students can work together to write a movie script that recreates the historical moment.
 Be sure to instruct the young people to write character lists and dialog and to include a description of the setting.
 If possible, students should work together to make costumes using old clothing from home and to film their script.
 Your school or public library might be able to provide a video camera or flip camera for students to use.
 If filming the movie is not an option, students can read and act out the script in front of the class.
 Schedule a class party to view each movie or watch each performance.

 Delve deeper into America’s past in the NCBLA’s art and literature anthology Our White House: Looking In, Looking Out!
 On this companion educational website, check out children’s literature expert Maria Salvadore’s extensive list of book and website recommendations online in “Presidents, the President’s House, and More: A Select List of Books (and a Few Web Sources) for Children and Young Adults.”

-This website also enables young people to discover what they might have in common with American presidents and what unusual critters have resided in the White House with them in “Presidents Are People Too!” and “Lions and Tigers and Bears, Oh My,” both by Heather Lang.
+This website also enables young people to discover what they might have in common with American presidents and what unusual critters have resided in the White House with them in “Presidents Are People Too!” and “Lions and Snakes and Bears, Oh My,” both by Heather Lang.

 A Word of Thanks